ibm-cloud-docs/openwhisk/pkg_github.md

 3. Create a trigger for the GitHub `push` event type by using your `myGit/webhook` feed.

-    ```
+    ```sh
     ibmcloud fn trigger create myGitTrigger --feed myGit/webhook --param events push
     ```
     {: pre}

     A commit to the GitHub repository by using a `git push` causes the trigger to be fired by the webhook.
 If you [create a rule](/docs/openwhisk?topic=openwhisk-rules) to associate an action with the trigger, then the associated action is invoked.
 The action receives the GitHub webhook payload as an input parameter.
 Each GitHub webhook event has a similar JSON schema, but is a unique payload object that is determined by its event type.
-For more information about the payload content, see the [GitHub events and payload ](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads){: external} API documentation.
+For more information about the payload content, see the [GitHub events and payload](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads){: external} API documentation.